 However, even after you've paid your deductible, covered services may still have a copay or coinsurance, depending on the details of your plan.

-The benefit of a health plan is that it helps pay the cost of your medical expenses, but health insurance doesn’t always pay for everything — often times you’ll have to chip in, too.
+The benefit of a health plan is that it helps pay the cost of your medical expenses, but health insurance doesn’t always pay for everything — oftentimes you’ll have to chip in, too.
 That’s why most health insurance plans constitute a cost-sharing plan between you and the insurer; you pay a portion of the costs and your insurer pays a portion of the cost.
-How those costs are determined depends on different aspects of your plan.
+How those costs are determined depends on different aspects of your plan, including the deductible.

-Another important feature of a health plan that can determine how much you pay is the deductible.
-This is a dollar amount that you must pay out of pocket before your health insurance begins paying for covered medical expenses.
+The deductible is the dollar amount that you must pay out of pocket before your health insurance begins paying for covered medical expenses.

 When you purchase an individual plan on the health insurance marketplace, and sometimes even if you’re choosing a plan offered by your employer, you will need to choose a deductible amount for your plan.
-Deductible amounts typically range from $500 to $1,500 for an individual and $1,000 to $3,000 for families, but can be even higher.
+Deductible amounts can range from $0 to as high as $7,500 for an individual and $0 to as high as $15,000 for families.
 (We’ll talk about health plans with high deductibles later.)

 When a family has coverage under one health plan, there is an individual deductible for each family member and family deductible that applies to everyone.
 For example, the family deductible might be $2,000 and each individual deductible might be $350.